 Learning how to become a paralegal in Colorado begins by finding paralegal courses at a community college or university.
 Make sure that the program that interests you is approved by the American Bar Association (ABA).
 This all-important accreditation ensures that the education you receive is on par with the accepted standards of paralegal education that are expected by the legal industry.
 In other words, what you learn in class is designed to prepare you for working as a paralegal upon graduation.

 In the event you find that you enjoy the field of law as a career, you can return to school in order to earn advanced degrees that open up more roles.
 You can start with a paralegal certificate, then get an associate’s degree in paralegal studies to further refine your knowledge and increase your earning potential.
-From there, you can opt to earn your bachelor’s in legal studies in order to provide a high level of support to lawyers as well as being able to work more independently.
+From there, you can opt to earn your bachelor’s in legal studies in order to provide a high level of support to lawyers as well as be able to work more independently.
 Last, but not least, you can earn a master’s in legal studies to work in the higher levels of the paralegal field, or take the LSAT and apply to law school.
 While it’s true that none of these degrees are considered paralegal requirements in Colorado, you may find that you want to follow this course of action to become proficient, even expert, as a paralegal in Colorado.

 It’s easy to get an education in Colorado to become a paralegal, but you need to make sure the program you’re considering is approved by the ABA.
-ABA approved paralegal programs in Colorado are the gold standard in educational quality.
+ABA-approved paralegal programs in Colorado are the gold standard in educational quality.
 What that means for you as a student is the surety that you’re receiving a paralegal education that helps you find employment in the Colorado legal industry, and makes your education worthwhile.
 Here’s a look at the different levels of education that aid you in your desire to become a paralegal:

 A paralegal certificate program is typically offered to students who have already completed their bachelor’s degree in another area of study.
 It takes an average of 30 credit hours to earn a professional certification, but all schools are different in their requirements for completion.
 Earning a certificate is an excellent option for someone who wants to change career focus or add another professional skill to their resume, such as a nurse who wants to work in the legal side of the healthcare industry.